 I consider design and writing my day job even though I work for myself.
 And as much as I enjoy it, I’m not 100% the boss of me, since I answer to my customers.

 Let’s look at the life of one book (it could be any self-produced product, though).

-This assumes you don’t need a professional website for the book or your brand.
-This also doesn’t include corporate tax (15%+ in Canada, since we’re socialist bastards), which brings the total to $23,715.
+This assumes I don’t need a professional website for the book or my brand.
+This also doesn’t include corporate tax (15%+ in Canada), which brings the total to $23,715.

-If it takes you about 12 months to do a decent job on a book, that’s more than $6,000 below the poverty line in Canada (currently sitting around $30,000).
+If it takes me about 12 months to do a decent job on a book, that’s more than $6,000 below the poverty line in Canada (currently sitting around $30,000).

 In the above scenario, that book is considered a best seller.
 10,000 people is nothing to shake a stick at (even if you’re into shaking sticks).

-And yet, it didn’t earn you enough to keep yourself afloat for a year, especially if you have dependants or live in a city where the cost of living is high (I’m looking at you, Vancouver Island!).
+And yet, it didn’t earn me enough to keep myself afloat for a year by itself.
+It’d be even less useful if you have dependants or live in a city where the cost of living is high (I’m looking at you, Vancouver Island!).

 I’m being overly simplistic with the numbers, but they aren’t far off from real scenarios.
 Sure, most authors make a bit of money writing for other people, if they’re lucky, but most paid articles run $200/1000 words.

 Even fewer get paid speaking gigs, which thankfully, jump into the $1,000s.
 But again, not many authors even hit the 10,000 book sales mark.
 Given that there are something like 12 million books on Kindle, the percentage of them that are best sellers is no doubt less than 0.1%.

 You also have to factor in the sheer volume of work it takes to put out and sell into the best seller range.
 The work before launch, the work daily to cultivate and engage with an audience, the work required to pump out the necessary “content marketing” for your brand as often as possible too.
 It’s almost a full-time job to make less than minimum wage while having an audience bigger than what most creators dream of.